Academics Action Plan

 - Masks are required inside all academic buildings, including classrooms.
 Faculty are using clear face shields with glass barriers for protection without interference with lecturing.

 - Faculty and students are provided access to technology including laptop lending from the library for students, with webcams and iPads provided to faculty.
+Students who need assistance with reliable internet access may also be eligible to borrow a wireless hotspot from Kimbel Library.

 - Please note that the choice a student makes for each class — face-to-face or streaming — will not necessarily change their course schedule.
 In most cases, students keep the same instructor and the same class time, and are expected to observe attendance policies and participate in real time with their classmates.